fjkiani/creative-saas/README.md

 # Creative Automation Pipeline v3

+Client: A global consumer goods company launching hundreds of localized social ad campaigns monthly.
+Objective: Design a creative automation pipeline that enables the creative team to generate variations for campaign assets.

 A production-grade GenAI creative automation pipeline that turns a campaign brief into hundreds of localized, multi-ratio, multi-platform ad creatives — with human-in-the-loop review, parallel image generation, and one-click Render deployment.